pascalpp/jquery.addPrefixedClass/README.md

 # jquery.addPrefixedClass
-A jQuery plugin for adding mutually exclusive classes to DOM elements
+A jQuery plugin for adding mutually-exclusive classes to DOM elements

 # Usage